SecureIdentityAlliance/osia/src/doc/functional/_enrollment.rst

 E.g. For surname/familyname, use OID 2.5.4.4 or id-at-surname.

-Some calls may require new filter attributes to be defined.
+Some calls may require new attributes to be defined.
 E.g. when retrieving biometric data, the caller may only want the meta data about that biometric, rather than the actual biometric data.